matsens/erick/_posts/2020-01-04-2nd-gen-interactive-shell.md

 * `Ctrl-a c` - New window
 * `Ctrl-a <Space>` - Next window
+* `Ctrl-a NUMBER` - Move to window number `NUMBER`
+* `Ctrl-a Ctrl-a` - Move to the most recently visited window
 * `Ctrl-a v` - Split window into panes vertically
 * `Ctrl-a s` - Split window into panes horizontally
 * `Ctrl-a <arrow>` - Move between panes
 * `Ctrl-d` - Close a pane or window (works outside of tmux)
 * `Ctrl-a q` - Kill a pane or window

-Hopefully it's clear that the windows are complete environments indicated at the bottom, and the panes are sub-windows that have no associated indicator.
+Hopefully it's clear that the windows are complete environments which are indexed at the bottom, and the panes are sub-windows that have no associated indicator.
-Each one of these has a shell running inside of it.
+Each pane has a shell running inside of it.

 The following commands are also essential: